Free 15 hours for eligible 2-year-olds

 - if you still want a place at the school

-If you say yes to a place we will arrange for you and your child to start the Admissions process and settling in.
+We then work out if we have a place that suits you.
+If we do, we send you an offer email.
+If you say 'yes' to this offer, we arrange for you and your child to start the Admissions process and settling in.

 Parents who are studying or working